 What are the costs?

-- A one-time setup fee of $250, which is a deductible business expense.
+- Firstly, a one-time setup fee of $250, which is a deductible business expense.

 - 10% administration fee on all claims (example given below).

 - No annual premiums, deductibles, or hidden fees.
 If the business does not use the HSA because there were no medical expenses incurred, there are no costs to the business.

 How does it work?